Children & Young People

 Combining work-based and classroom-based learning in working with children and young people.

 Why take this course?

-This two year programme incorporates classroom-based study with work-based learning to prepare you for entry to the workplace or full-time Further or Higher Education.
+This programme, delivered over one or two years, incorporates classroom–based study with work–based learning to prepare you for entry to the workplace or full–time Further or Higher Education.
 The course is funded by Skills Development Scotland.

 Every child deserves the best start in life, and by enrolling on this course you can help to make sure this happens.
 If you enjoy working with young people, making sure they are healthy and happy and seeing them play, learn and develop confidence, this Foundation Apprenticeship could be for you.
 There's a big demand for skilled people in the sector, meaning there are lots of job opportunities and great progression routes!

 For information, the Scottish Social Services Council (SSSC) provides a useful tool/resource for career planning within the care sector.

 The Foundation Apprenticeship in Social Services (Children & Young People) is for pupils in S5 and S6.
 In S5 you will complete a National Progression Award at SCQF Level 6 in Social Services and Healthcare.
 In S6 you will complete the four Mandatory Units of the SVQ 2 Social Services (Children & Young People).